-SalesVu, a bootstrapped mobile POS startup, had to build a brand from scratch in an emerging market, and, at the same time, position itself against established competitors like Intuit and Square.
+SalesVu, a bootstrapped mobile payment processing (fintech) and POS startup, had to build a brand from scratch in an emerging market, and, at the same time, position itself against established competitors like Intuit and Square.
 SalesVu began as a mobile payment processing application that let business owners accept credit cards anywhere they do business, but, eventually, market opportunities led the company to enter the mobile POS and ERP space for small and mid-sized businesses.
 Our agency was called in to design a cost-effective media launch strategy, drive marketing and communications campaigns, and increase awareness of SalesVu in the technology and industry media.
 That meant we had to put the spotlight on SalesVu’s functionality and highlight what made it different from its biggest competitors, and make it top of mind for restaurateurs, retailers, and professional services providers.

 After studying the app’s key features and the distinct business advantage it provided users when compared to the major competitors, we created a press release tying together the company’s funding announcement and official launch.
 We conducted research of recent coverage of the client’s competition and used it to create a custom media list.
 We then began following the stories of key journalists and made soft overtures to them via social media.
 To make the announcement, we targeted one influential tech writer at TechCrunch and negotiated an embargo in order to time the article’s publication with the wire distribution.
 Later in the engagement, we helped SalesVu announce an updated version of the app that allowed it to integrate with QuickBooks in addition to allowing seamless online and in-store inventory management, a common problem plaguing brick-and-mortar retailers who also sell online.